2024 Best Visual & Performing Arts Schools in the Middle Atlantic Region

 21 Top Middle Atlantic Region Schools in Visual & Performing Arts

-It is hard to beat Columbia University in the City of New York if you wish to pursue a degree in visual & performing arts.
+It is hard to beat Columbia University in the City of New York if you want to pursue a degree in visual & performing arts.
 Located in the city of New York, Columbia is a private not-for-profit university with a fairly large student population.
 A Best Colleges rank of #14 out of 2,217 colleges nationwide means Columbia is a great university overall.

-There were about 358 visual & performing arts students who graduated with this degree at Columbia in the most recent data year.
-Those visual & performing arts students who get their degree from Columbia University in the City of New York make $8,145 more than the typical visual & performing arts grad.
+There were roughly 443 visual & performing arts students who graduated with this degree at Columbia in the most recent year we have data available.
+Visual & Performing Arts degree recipients from Columbia University in the City of New York get an earnings boost of around $8,043 above the typical income of visual & performing arts graduates.

-There were roughly 1494 visual & performing arts students who graduated with this degree at NYU in the most recent data year.
-Degree recipients from the visual & performing arts major at New York University get $4,063 above the typical college grad with the same degree shortly after graduation.
+There were about 1834 visual & performing arts students who graduated with this degree at NYU in the most recent data year.
+Visual & Performing Arts degree recipients from New York University earn a boost of about $3,961 over the average income of visual & performing arts graduates.

-There were about 251 visual & performing arts students who graduated with this degree at Juilliard in the most recent year we have data available.
-Those visual & performing arts students who get their degree from The Juilliard School receive $4,552 more than the typical visual & performing arts graduate.
+There were roughly 316 visual & performing arts students who graduated with this degree at Juilliard in the most recent data year.
+Degree recipients from the visual & performing arts degree program at The Juilliard School earn $4,450 above the standard college grad with the same degree shortly after graduation.

-American Musical and Dramatic Academy is a small private not-for-profit school located in the large city of New York.
+American Musical and Dramatic Academy is a small private not-for-profit school located in the city of New York.

-Johns Hopkins is a fairly large private not-for-profit university located in the large city of Baltimore.
+Johns Hopkins is a very large private not-for-profit university located in the large city of Baltimore.
 A Best Colleges rank of #23 out of 2,217 schools nationwide means Johns Hopkins is a great university overall.

-Located in the large city of New York, FIT SUNY is a public school with a medium-sized student population.
+Located in the city of New York, FIT SUNY is a public school with a medium-sized student population.
 A Best Colleges rank of #85 out of 2,217 colleges nationwide means FIT SUNY is a great school overall.

 Located in the large city of Baltimore, MICA is a private not-for-profit college with a small student population.

-There were roughly 542 visual & performing arts students who graduated with this degree at MICA in the most recent year we have data available.
-Degree recipients from the visual & performing arts program at Maryland Institute College of Art earn $4,681 more than the typical college graduate in this field when they enter the workforce.
+There were roughly 507.00000000000006 visual & performing arts students who graduated with this degree at MICA in the most recent year we have data available.
+Those visual & performing arts students who get their degree from Maryland Institute College of Art receive $4,579 more than the average visual & performing arts student.

-New School University is a fairly large private not-for-profit school located in the large city of New York.
+New School University is a large private not-for-profit school located in the city of New York.
 This school ranks 15th out of 142 schools for overall quality in the state of New York.

-There were approximately 1206 visual & performing arts students who graduated with this degree at New School University in the most recent year we have data available.
-Degree recipients from the visual & performing arts major at The New School make $5,802 more than the standard college graduate in this field shortly after graduation.
+There were approximately 1406 visual & performing arts students who graduated with this degree at New School University in the most recent data year.
+Visual & Performing Arts degree recipients from The New School get an earnings boost of about $5,700 over the typical earnings of visual & performing arts majors.

-Located in the midsize city of Rochester, University of Rochester is a private not-for-profit university with a fairly large student population.
+Located in the city of Rochester, University of Rochester is a private not-for-profit university with a large student population.
 This university ranks 8th out of 142 schools for overall quality in the state of New York.

-Lafayette is a small private not-for-profit college located in the suburb of Easton.
+Lafayette is a small private not-for-profit college located in the large suburb of Easton.
 This college ranks 9th out of 109 schools for overall quality in the state of Pennsylvania.

-There were approximately 35 visual & performing arts students who graduated with this degree at Lafayette in the most recent year we have data available.
-Degree recipients from the visual & performing arts degree program at Lafayette College make $11,691 more than the average graduate in this field shortly after graduation.
+There were roughly 49 visual & performing arts students who graduated with this degree at Lafayette in the most recent data year.
+Degree recipients from the visual & performing arts major at Lafayette College earn $11,589 above the typical college grad with the same degree when they enter the workforce.

-There were about 879 visual & performing arts students who graduated with this degree at Pratt Institute in the most recent year we have data available.
-Those visual & performing arts students who get their degree from Pratt Institute - Main earn $10,926 more than the average visual & performing arts grad.
+There were about 643 visual & performing arts students who graduated with this degree at Pratt Institute in the most recent year we have data available.
+Degree recipients from the visual & performing arts major at Pratt Institute - Main earn $10,824 above the standard college graduate in this field when they enter the workforce.

-There were approximately 159 visual & performing arts students who graduated with this degree at GWU in the most recent year we have data available.
-Degree recipients from the visual & performing arts major at George Washington University make $13,915 more than the standard college grad in this field when they enter the workforce.
+There were roughly 121 visual & performing arts students who graduated with this degree at GWU in the most recent year we have data available.
+Visual & Performing Arts degree recipients from George Washington University get an earnings boost of about $13,813 over the typical earnings of visual & performing arts majors.

-There were roughly 86 visual & performing arts students who graduated with this degree at The Graduate Center in the most recent year we have data available.
-Those visual & performing arts students who get their degree from The Graduate Center, CUNY receive $31,203 more than the standard visual & performing arts grad.
+There were about 103 visual & performing arts students who graduated with this degree at The Graduate Center in the most recent data year.
+Degree recipients from the visual & performing arts degree program at The Graduate Center, CUNY earn $31,101 above the standard graduate in this field when they enter the workforce.

-There were roughly 356 visual & performing arts students who graduated with this degree at Syracuse in the most recent year we have data available.
-Degree recipients from the visual & performing arts degree program at Syracuse University earn $3,484 more than the standard college grad in this field shortly after graduation.
+There were roughly 378 visual & performing arts students who graduated with this degree at Syracuse in the most recent year we have data available.
+Visual & Performing Arts degree recipients from Syracuse University receive an earnings boost of approximately $3,382 above the typical income of visual & performing arts majors.

 Located in the large city of Philadelphia, Temple is a public university with a very large student population.
 This university ranks 11th out of 109 colleges for overall quality in the state of Pennsylvania.